Fieldwork: Getting It Right

 1. First, we recommend that you complete the Fieldwork Checklist and Tip Sheet, as it includes helpful guidance on getting started.

-2. Once you’ve found a qualified supervisor, signed your supervision contract, and established your documentation system, you’ll likely begin accruing hours by performing both restricted and unrestricted activities.
+2. Once you’ve begun your coursework, found a qualified supervisor, signed your supervision contract, and established your documentation system, you’ll likely begin accruing hours by performing both restricted and unrestricted activities.
 You should meet with your supervisor throughout the month to help ensure that you’re gaining the skills necessary to demonstrate competence in applied behavior analysis.
-You can find a more comprehensive description of acceptable activities in the relevant BCBA or BCaBA Handbook .
+You can find a more comprehensive description of acceptable activities in the relevant BCBA or BCaBA Handbook.

-3. By the end of the month, you’ll want to double check that you’ve documented the total number of individual and group supervision hours you accrued, the total number of supervision contacts that occurred, and the total number of observations-with-clients that took place that month.
+3. By the end of the month, you’ll want to double-check that you’ve documented the total number of individual and group supervision hours you accrued and the total duration of observations with clients that took place that month.
 Don’t forget to document all other relevant information along the way (see the BCBA or BCaBA Handbook for additional information).

 4. At this point, you and your supervisor will review the documentation to confirm that all of the requirements for that month have been met.
-If your supervisor can agree to the listed attestations, they will sign your Monthly Fieldwork Verification Form for that supervisory period.
-This form must be signed by the last day of the calendar month following the month of supervision, and both you and your supervisor must retain copies.
+If your supervisor agrees with the listed attestations, they will sign your M-FVF for that supervisory period.
+This form must be signed by the last day of the calendar month following the month of supervision, and both you and your supervisor must retain copies for at least 7 years.

-5. Once you’ve completed all of your fieldwork and met all of the requirements, your supervisor will sign your Final Fieldwork Verification Form.
-When you’re ready to apply, this is the form you’ll submit with your application.
+5. Once your supervision relationship ends—whether because you’ve completed all fieldwork requirements or the supervision contract has concluded—your supervisor will sign your F-FVF.
+Unlike the M-FVF, the F-FVF can be signed at any time.
+When you’re ready to apply, you’ll submit this form with your application.

 A: Yes!
-It’s highly recommended that you keep all of your fieldwork documents organized and up to date in anticipation of an audit.
-If you’re audited, we’ll provide you with an audit log and guidance on what information or time period is being audited.
+You should keep all of your fieldwork documents organized and up to date in anticipation of an audit.
+If you’re audited, we’ll provide you with an audit log and the time period being audited.
 With your documentation system already organized, it’ll be easy to complete the audit log.
-Feel free to review the Fieldwork Audit Process visual in the BCBA or BCaBA Handbook for more information.
+Review the Fieldwork Audit Process visual in the BCBA or BCaBA Handbook for more information.

 Monthly and Final Fieldwork Verification Forms

-A: Your BACB ID is located in your BACB account.
-If you don’t have a BACB account, you’ll need to create one.
-We strongly suggest creating only one account to prevent delays in processing your application.
+A: Your BACB ID is located in your BACB portal account.
+If you don’t have a portal account, you’ll need to create one.
+We strongly recommend creating only one account to prevent delays in processing your application.
 If you experience any issues accessing your account, use the Contact Us Form for assistance.

 A: This one is important!
 Here’s what you can do: